drubinstein/pokerl/content/docs/chapter-2/observations/index.md

 ### The direction the agent is facing

-The direction provided an extra hint to teach the agent about what player sprite maps to what orientation.
+The direction provides an extra hint to teach the agent about what player sprite maps to what orientation.

 ### The map ID an agent will return to if they lose a battle (Blackout Map ID)
-The blackout map ID may not be necessary, but the observation provides a way for help the agent understand to use Pokémon Centers (a form of checkpointing).
+The blackout map ID may not be necessary, but the observation provides a way to help the agent understand to use Pokémon Centers (a form of checkpointing).

 ### The items in the agent’s inventory along with quantities

-Without an inventory observation, the agent would have to open the menu periodically to remember what it has.
+Without an inventory observation, the agent would have to open the menu periodically to remember what it is in inventory.
 Additionally, some items are required.
-The inventory observation helps the agent know when it obtained a required, non-event item.
+The inventory observation helps the agent know when it obtains a required, non-event item.

 ### The agent’s party including any information available in a party member’s stats page, e.g. health left

 The party observation may not have been necessary.
-We placed these observations in-case we ever wanted to write battle AI and to see if the agent learns anything about how different species and types are related to each other.
+We placed these observations in case we ever wanted to write battle AI and to see if the agent would learn anything about how different species and types are related to each other.

 ### The number of steps left in the Safari Zone minigame

-Although we have not explained the Safari Zone in-depth, we wanted to prevent the agent from walking aimlessly in the Safari Zone.
+Although we have not explained the Safari Zone in depth, we wanted to prevent the agent from walking aimlessly in the Safari Zone and thereby stalling game progression.

 ### Whether or not the agent has received the gift Lapras.